Chronology of World History

 February 11

-• General Eisenhower selected to command the allied armies in Europe.
+• US General Eisenhower is selected to command the Allied armies in Europe.
 [1]

 • Karkov is recaptured by the Soviet Red Army.
 [10]